Related provisions for GENPRU 2.1.42

 The standard market risk PRR rules apply for establishing what is a net position and the amount and value of that position for the purposes of GENPRU 2.2.264 R, ignoring rules which would otherwise exclude such positions from BIPRU 7.2 (Interest rate PRR) or BIPRU 7.3 (Equity PRR and basic interest rate PRR for equity derivatives) on the basis that they are to be deducted from a bank or building society'scapital resources, or for any other reason.

 Principle 4 requires a firm to maintain adequate financial resources.
 GENPRU 2 sets out provisions that deal specifically with the adequacy of that part of a firm's financial resources that consists of capital resources.
-The adequacy of a firm'scapital resources needs to be assessed both by that firm and the appropriate regulator.
-Through its rules, the FCA14 sets minimum capital resources requirements for firms.
-It also reviews a firm's own assessment of its capital needs,
+The adequacy of a firm'scapital resources needs to be assessed both by that firm and the FSA.
+Through its rules, the FSA sets minimum capital resources requirements for firms.
+It also reviews a firm's own assessment of its capital needs, and the processes and

 This section sets capital resources requirements for a firm.
 GENPRU 2.2 (Capital resources) sets out how, for the purpose of meeting capital resources requirements, the amounts or values of capital, assets and liabilities are to be determined.
-More detailed rules relating to capital, assets and liabilities are set out in GENPRU 1.3 (Valuation)14 and, for a BIPRU firm, BIPRU.
+More detailed rules relating to capital, assets and liabilities are set out in GENPRU 1.3 (Valuation) and, for an insurer, INSPRU and, for a BIPRU firm, BIPRU.

-For the purposes of GENPRU 2.1.9 R, a firm should have systems in place to enable it to be certain whether it has adequate capital resources to comply with14 the main BIPRU firm Pillar 1 rules14 at all times.
+For the purposes of GENPRU 2.1.9 R, a firm should have systems in place to enable it to be certain whether it has adequate capital resources to comply with GENPRU 2.1.13 R and the main BIPRU firm Pillar 1 rules (as applicable) at all times.
 This does not necessarily mean that a firm needs to measure the precise amount of its capital resources and its CRR on a daily basis.
-A firm should, however, be able to demonstrate the adequacy of its capital resources at any particular time if asked to do so by the FCA1
+A firm should, however, be able to demonstrate the adequacy of its capital resources at any particular time

 The purpose of the base capital resources requirement for a BIPRU firm is to act as a minimum capital requirement or floor.
 It has been written as a separate requirement as there are restrictions in GENPRU 2.2 (Capital resources) on the types of capital that a BIPRU firm may use to meet the base capital resources requirement which do not apply to some other parts of the capital requirement calculation.
 In order to preserve the base capital resources requirement's role as a floor